mulderr/yesod-auth-ldap-native/README.md

 # yesod-auth-ldap-native
 Yesod LDAP authentication plugin using native Haskell Ldap.Client

-* does depend on system libraries
+* does not depend on system libraries
 * service account bind
 * customizable